WebKit/WebKit/Tools/WebGPUShadingLanguageRI/SpecWork/source/index.rst

 Similarily, we desugar first for loops into while loops, and then all while loops into do while loops.
 First, if the second element of the for is empty we replace it by "true".
-Then, if the third element of the for is empty, we replace it by "null" (any expression without side effect would do) Finally, we apply the following two rules:
+Then, we apply the following two rules:

 .. math::
     \textbf{for} (X_{pre} ; e_{cond} ; e_{iter}) \, s \leadsto \{ X_{pre} ; \textbf{while} (e_{cond}) \{ s \, e_{iter} ; \} \}